The 2010 season has reached the halfway point, which means it’s time for the Midseason All-American team.

 CB – Mark Barron (Alabama)

-Barron has been all over the field this season, recording 42 tackles, 2 sacks and an interception – including 28 tackles and 2 sacks over the last 3 games against solid SEC opponents.
+Barron has been all over the field this season.
+He has recorded 42 tackles, 2 sacks and an interception.
+This includes 28 tackles and 2 sacks over the last 3 games against solid SEC opponents.

 FS – Rahim Moore (UCLA)

-Considered by many to be the best safety in college football, Moore has recently stepped it up against quality road opponents, totaling 17 combined tackles against Texas and Cal.
+Considered by many to be the best safety in college football, Moore has recently stepped it up against quality road opponents.
+He has totaled 17 combined tackles against Texas and Cal.